-Rather than eliminating details (as the style is often interpreted), a clean look merely makes them intentional.
-Without the fuss, there is nothing to distract from the elements that do remain, allowing them to stand out as a focal spot and giving them more meaning.
-In a ceremony, a minimalist look points the attention right where it should be—on the bride and groom.
-And in a reception, it enables the natural beauty and light of the venue to shine through.
+Rather than eliminating details, a clean look merely makes them intentional.
+Without the fuss, there is nothing to distract from the elements that do remain, allowing them to stand out as a focal point and giving them more meaning.
+In a ceremony, a minimalist look points the attention right where it should be—on the happy couple.
+And at a wedding reception, it enables the natural beauty and light of the venue to shine through.

-A minimalist wedding often pops up in a few common styles.
-You have organic minimalism, featuring a lot of white with accents of lush greenery, and you have industrial minimalism, where urban meets rustic.
-Then there’s modern minimalism that loves to play up shapes and geometry, and romantic minimalism, with an ethereal linen or elegant calligraphy here or there.
+A minimalist wedding often manifests in a few ways.
+Organic minimalism features a lot of white with accents of lush greenery, while industrial minimalism is where urban meets rustic style.
+Then there’s modern minimalism, which loves to play up shapes and geometry, and romantic minimalism, with ethereal linens or elegant calligraphy here or there.
 And more often than not, the minimalist style favors a neutral palette for a soft and airy look.
-But that’s not to say you can’t throw in a spot of color — it provides an unexpected and personalized twist.
+But that’s not to say you can’t throw in a spot of color, which provides an unexpected and personalized twist.
 It’s up to you to make the look your own, but no matter which way you go, it promises to be crisp and classic with underlying sophistication.

-You’d be surprised at how little it takes to elevate your wedding style.
-Here, thirty ideas that prove less really is more.
+You’d be surprised at how little it takes to elevate your minimalist wedding style.
+Here are 30 ideas to spark your own twist.

-Two vines of crawling greenery make a bold statement in their simplicity, serving as the sole backdrop for the bridal party table and whole reception.
+Two vines of crawling greenery create a bold statement in their simplicity and serve as the sole backdrop for the head table.

-A hexagon-shaped two-tiered cake with marble print is clean and contemporary.
+A hexagon-shaped, two-tiered modern cake with marble print is minimal while still being a showstopper.

 Bare wooden ceremony chairs with a single strand of greens are raw in nature.

-Angular metal squares bring a touch of urban to the outdoors as a bohemian ceremony backdrop.
+Angular metal squares bring a touch of urbanity to the outdoors as a minimalist altar backdrop.